Hannah Brown Shares Her Thoughts On Peter Weber Getting ‘The Bachelor’ Gig

 Gratitude.
 The feeling that has consumed me all season and especially now at the end of this journey.
 Thank you Hannah for the opportunity to pursue your heart.
 You will always have a little bit of mine after the time we were able to spend together.
 Thank you to my brothers from the house.
 I know we all learned a lot about ourselves during this experience and I’m so happy I was able to make these memories with you guys.
 Thank you to @bacheloretteabc for giving this hopeless romantic a once in a lifetime experience I will never forget.
 Thank you to my amazing family for always having my back, I think everyone understands where my emotions come from now.
 Thank you to my friends for giving me more windmill jokes than I know what to do with.
 And thank you Bachelor Nation.
 I have felt your love and support since night one and I couldn’t be more thankful.
 Everyone on this planet deserves that ‘indescribable, words won’t do it justice, make your heart skip a beat’ type of love.
 Never stop until you find it ❤️

-Ultimately, though, Hannah said that she figures those people making these decisions know what they’re doing and had a reason for choosing Peter over Mike or anybody else.
-The Bachelorette star added that she knows she really broke Peter’s heart and she hopes he goes on to find someone truly fun.
+Ultimately, though, Hannah said that she figures those people making these decisions know what they’re doing, and had a reason for choosing Peter over Mike or anybody else.
+The Bachelorette star added that she knows she really broke Peter’s heart, and she hopes he goes on to find someone truly fun.

 Hannah also joked that she hopes he finds someone as awesome as she is.
 When asked how she thinks Peter can top the windmill escapade, she admitted that it might be tough.
 However, she quipped, perhaps the commercial pilot could find some loving on a plane at some point while filming this fall.